-Dear Graduate Student:
+Dear Graduate Student

-It is with great pleasure that you are welcomed to Concordia University of Edmonton (CUE) for 2022 - 2023, a new and exciting Academic Year.
+The Dean's Office is delighted to welcome you to Concordia University of Edmonton (CUE) for the 2023/24 Academic Year.
+This will be an exiting year with a lot of promise as we continue to loosen from the grip of the pandemic.
 Being a student in a graduate program is a way to not only further your learnings in a particular field of study, but it gives you the opportunity to personally grow as an individual.
-We are proud to know that you have taken this step at CUE.
+At CUE, we stand at the intersection of tradition and transformation, offering an array of postgraduate programs that equip you with the tools to navigate the rapidly shifting sands of technology, and the advancing growth in Psychology, Education and Management.
+We are proud to know that you have taken this step to further your education at CUE.

 The Graduate Student Handbook is designed to introduce you to, or remind you of, important information for graduate studies at CUE.
 In it, you will find resources and information to assist you during your time here.
 Familiarize yourself with the content in this document as it affects how your activities at CUE take place.
-Some graduate programs also publish their own guides or handbooks, so please make sure to obtain a copy from your program director and learn about the specific details for your discipline.
+Some graduate programs also publish their own guides or handbooks, so please make sure to obtain a copy from your graduate program director and learn about the specific details for your program.

-The Handbook does not address all of the potential scenarios you may encounter.
-It is important that you reach out to your program director, supervisor and instructors for assistance or advice when needed.
-If you find yourself facing personal issues and problems outside of your academic life, CUE's Office of Student Life and Learning (SLL) have resources available.
+This Handbook does not address all of the potential scenarios you may encounter.
+It is important that you reach out to your graduate program director, supervisor and instructors for academic assistance or advice when needed.
+If you find yourself facing personal issues and problems outside of your academic life, CUE's Office of Campus Life will have the necessary resources available.
 These resources include, providing practical advice on matters related to your life - from how to find housing, to where to go for counselling services and lots more.
 Please do not hesitate to reach out if you need support of any kind.

-As a graduate student at CUE, you will also have multiple opportunities for networking, from academic conferences, seminars, workshops, symposia and more, to watching CUE's Thunder sports teams, being involved in community outreach and volunteering.
+As a graduate student at CUE, you will also have opportunities for networking, from academic conferences, seminars, workshops, symposia and more.
+Spice up your life with watching CUE's Thunder sports teams, being involved in community outreach and volunteering.
 The CUE's Graduate Student Association (GSA) is an active group for you to be involved with.
 The executive of the GSA work hard to ensure that activities occur throughout the academic year.
-Join the GSA, get to know its executive and other members, and participate in the activities.

-There are so many opportunities and resources available to you, so make sure that your time as a graduate student at CUE is one of the best periods of your life and seize the opportunities presented to you.
-We look forward to getting to know you and watching you shine in your program.
+Get involved with the GSA, get to know its executive and other members, and participate in the repertoire of activities.
+There are many opportunities and resources available to you, so make sure that your time as a graduate student at CUE is etched in your academic journey as one of your best periods of your life.
+We look forward to getting to know you and watching you thrive in your program.
 Everyone at CUE, and particularly the Dean of Graduate Studies Office, wish you the very best during this new Academic Year.